Deformations of $G$-valued pseudocharacters: -pseudocharacters

 \subsection{${\calC}$-${\calO}$-algebras}

 It turns out to be useful to rephrase the definition of $G$-pseudocharacters in terms of functors on a category $\calC$ with values in commutative ${\calO}$-algebras, which we decided to call '${\calC}$-${\calO}$-algebras'.
+It allows to uniformly describe all substitution properties for $G$-pseudocharacters that arise as consequences of substitution properties \eqref{subst_1} and \eqref{subst_2} in \Cref{LafPC}.
+We will do this in \Cref{sec_GPC_as_FO}.
+There is an intrinsic notion for a ${\calC}$-${\calO}$-algebra to be finitely generated, and we will establish this property for some of the relevant ${\calC}$-${\calO}$-algebras in \Cref{secinvthy}.
 Instances of ${\calC}$-${\calO}$-algebras appear in \cite{Weidner} and \cite{Zhu} under the names F(I)-, FFM- and FFG-algebra.
-We develop the basic theory of ${\calC}$-${\calO}$-algebras and use them to prove existence and basic properties of an affine moduli scheme of $G$-pseudocharacters.
+We develop the basic theory of ${\calC}$-${\calO}$-algebras and use them to prove existence and basic properties of an affine moduli scheme of $G$-pseudocharacters in \Cref{secRep}.